keith2018/TinyGPT/README.md

 # TinyGPT
-TinyGPT is a minimal C++11 implementation of GPT-2 inference, built from scratch and mainly inspired by the [picoGPT](https://github.com/jaymody/picoGPT) project.
+TinyGPT is a minimal C++ implementation of GPT-2 inference.
+This project was built from scratch primarily for educational purposes.

-For more details, check out the accompanying blog post: [Write a GPT from scratch (TinyGPT)](https://robot9.me/write-gpt-from-scratch/)

 ## Features

 - Fast BPE tokenizer, inspired by [tiktoken](https://github.com/openai/tiktoken).
 - CPU and CUDA inference.
-- KV cache enabled.

 `tinygpt::tokenizer` is faster than both [HuggingFace Tokenizers](https://github.com/huggingface/tokenizers) and [OpenAI tiktoken](https://github.com/openai/tiktoken)，the encoding speed was measured using the [~/benches/tokenizer.py](https://github.com/keith2018/TinyGPT/blob/main/benches/tokenizer.py) script on a machine with an Intel(R) Xeon(R) Platinum 8255C CPU @ 2.50GHz.